BERN Convention (Council of Europe) embraces MEDASSET’s complaints about the inadequate protection of Sea Turtle habitats in Greece and Turkey (2019)!

 Threats to Marine Turtles in Thines Kiparissia Bay

-Kyparissia Bay hosts the largest reproductive population across the Mediterranean for loggerhead turtles (Caretta caretta).
+Kyparissia Bay hosts one of the largest reproductive population across the Mediterranean for loggerhead turtles (Caretta caretta).
 Despite national and international protective legislation and the site forming part of the EU NATURA 2000 network, the Greek government has failed to introduce and enforce the necessary conservation and management measures, five years after the Bern Convention Recommendation (Dec.
 2014) and three years after the condemning Judgement of the European Court of Justice (Nov.
 2016).
 While positive steps have been made with the adoption of the Presidential Decree (PD) in 2018, its enforcement is non-existent and we strongly reiterate the urgent need for the enforcement of a Management Plan, as the PD does not address several major issues.

 In July 2019, MEDASSET’s experts, in collaboration with ARCHELON’s experts, carried out an assessment of the conservation status of the core nesting area of Kyparissia Bay, which was presented at the 2019 Bern Convention Standing Committee.
 Threats recorded included illegal building constructions, continued planting and farming of alien species on the nesting beach and dunes, nearshore fishing, unobstructed vehicle access on the nesting beach, lack of beach furniture management and light pollution.
 We also expressed our intense concern on the agreement of exploration and extraction of hydrocarbons in the marine area adjacent to the protected area.